msrody/TheRodys/content/2.articles/IC's Are For Foreigners Too.md

   link: https://www.facebook.com/mike.rody
 date: 2024-04-17T00:00:00.000Z
 layout: article
-title: IC's Gathering All Kinds of People
+title: IC's are for foreigners too.
-description: IES like other ICs is a church made up of hundreds of different kinds of people from different places, backgrounds, traditions and expereinces.
+description: IES is proud to be a church for all nations and ethnicities with representatives from all the continents.
 draft: true
 head: true
 ---